 Don’t keep yourself to yourself

 As pleasant as it may sound, sitting at home whilst doing business is not always the best thing to do as an entrepreneur.
-At first it seems like a good idea, but it can begin to get lonely.
-For your own well-being, get a shared office space or simply go to café, creative hub or enterprise centre.
+At first, it seems like a good idea, but it can begin to get lonely.
+For your own well-being, get a shared office space or simply go to a café, creative hub or enterprise centre.
 If you go to an enterprise centre with desks to rent, it’s not only sociable but who knows if the person who’s launching a start-up on the desk next to you needs your services?
 Your local authority will be able to help you find local creative spaces, you can also look for desks to rent on officegenie.co.uk/deskspace.

 You also need to get out there and network.
 It’s important to get your new business’ name out there and get noticed in the business community.
 Sometimes networking events can reveal potential customers who are extremely valuable, especially if you are a B2B business.
 There is a great website called Find Networking Events which you can filter by town or city to find the nearest place to you.
 Eventbrite is also a great way of finding networking events near you.